MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 Use the following steps to complete this task:

 1. Open a browser window and navigate to GitHub.com.

+    You can log in to your GitHub account using the following URL: <a href="https://github.com/login" target="_blank">GitHub login</a>.

 1. Sign in to your GitHub account, and then open your repositories tab.